 However, it is extremely important that you take the process seriously and make on-time payments to receive the full benefits.

-Credit builder loans a specific loans offered by banks and credit unions to help borrowers with little, no, or bad credit to build and improve their credit history.
+Credit builder loans are specific loan products offered by banks and credit unions to help borrowers with little, no, or bad credit to build and improve their credit history.
 Your lender will report your payments to the three major credit bureaus: Experian, Equifax, and TransUnion, which establishes and builds your credit history.

 There are many places where you can shop around to find the right credit builder loan for you: